 Handy is worth a look as they provide cleaning crews at a reasonable cost.
 They perform background checks, have rigid standards, and use experienced cleaners.
 If your rental is located in a larger market, Handy may be an option to consider.

-TurnoverBNB and a New Cleaner to the Rescue!
+TurnoverBNB and a New Cleaning Crew to the Rescue!

 Good thing for me, this first cleaning gal connected me with a friend of hers who cleaned a lot of area houses during the summer months.
 We’ve been fast friends ever since.
 Around this time I also stumbled upon TurnoverBNB, which has made it incredibly easier to manage cleaning job scheduling.

 (TurnoverBNB also has an excellent feature that lists available cleaners in your area.
 I haven’t had to use this feature yet.
 Knock on wood…)

 Now a SuperHost with several 5-star reviews, I can give a ton of credit to my cleaner, and tools like TurnoverBNB, Beyond Pricing, and Venmo.
 TurnoverBNB, in particular, spares me countless precious minutes keeping my cleaner up to date on bookings.
 I simply get an email after each turnover, letting me know the place is ready to go.
 Whew!!

 Here’s the bottom-line: You can find a wonderful vacation rental investment opportunity, and you can set up all the right tools to manage the place.
 But you need to show your cleaning crew appreciation regularly, especially if you don’t live near your rental.

 I’ve given our cleaner a couple of raises already, and occasionally send spot bonuses of $50.
 I’ll still hear about the occasional “misery days”, where she and her crew are backed up during the seriously busy summer season.
 But somehow, she gets the job done without fail, and I couldn’t be happier.